datafusion-contrib/datafusion-dft/README.md

 # dft

-`dft` provides two interfaces to the [DataFusion](https://github.com/apache/arrow-datafusion) query execution engine:
+`dft` provides two client interfaces to the [DataFusion](https://github.com/apache/arrow-datafusion) query execution engine:
 1. Text User Interface (TUI): An IDE for DataFusion developers and users that provides a local database experience with utilities to analyze / benchmark queries.
 2. Command Line Interface (CLI): Scriptable engine for executing queries from files.

+Additionally, it provides a FlightSQL server implementation leveraging the same execution engine behind the TUI and CLI.
+This allows users to iterate quickly develop a database and then seamlessly deploy it.

 `dft` is inspired by  [`datafusion-cli`], but has some differences:
 1. `dft` TUI focuses on more complete and interactive experience for users.